 In 2012 we introduced provisions in articles of association to ensure gender balance, so that the least represented gender would account for at least one-fifth of the total number of directors (in the first term of office) or one-third (in future terms of office).

 The change was introduced in order to comply with Italian law 120 of 12 July 2011 on "gender representation".

 THE BOARD's RESPONSIBILITIES

-BoD members’ areas of specific expertise (as at 20/09/2018; in addition of obligatory basic knowledge of the banking sector 1)
+BoD members’ areas of specific expertise (in addition of obligatory basic knowledge of the banking sector 1)

 1 Financial markets; regulatory framework and legal requirements; strategic planning, and an understanding of a credit institution’s business strategy or business plan and implementation thereof; risk management (identifying, assessing, monitoring, controlling and mitigating the main types of risk of a credit institution); accounting and auditing; assessing the effectiveness of a credit institution’s arrangements, ensuring effective governance, oversight and controls; Interpreting a credit institution’s financial information.